SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ```

-And finally we want to intialize the layout of our presenter.
+And finally, we want to initialize the layout of our presenter.

 ```
 self initializeLayout